darshandesai1095/taskweaver/README.md

 - **Retries**: Automatically retry failed tasks with configurable limits.
 - **Timeouts**: Tasks have configurable timeouts for their execution.
 - **Error Handling**: Built-in error handling and detailed logs.
-- **Small and Lightweight**: Minimal footprint, ideal for Node.js applications.

 ## Installation